Oakhurst Community First & Nursery School

 At Oakhurst, we believe strongly that our children are little acorns, ready to grow into mighty Oaks.

-Taking children outside, helping them connect with the natural environment is more important now than ever before.
-Teaching children to respect their environment is vital to their future.
-Research shows that nature play nurtures children’s creativity, promotes good health, raises vitamin levels, inspires problem solving and builds confidence.
-Learning outside helps develop focus and concentration.
-It will develop children's gross motor skills building muscle strength and help with coordination.
+Taking them outside and helping them connect with the natural environment is more important now than ever before.
+Teaching them to respect their environment is vital to their future.
+Research shows that nature play not only nurtures children’s creativity and inquisitiveness but promotes good health, raises vitamin levels, inspires problem-solving and builds confidence.
+Regular outside learning helps develop focus and concentration.
+It will develop their gross motor skills, build muscle strength and help with coordination.
 Learners are given the opportunity to take supported risks appropriate to themselves and the environment.
 Too often, children in modern society either run headlong into risks without assessing them first or fail to extend their experiences for fear of taking risks.
 Outdoor learning can teach them to manage and access risks before taking them.